Real food, gluten-free meals, and eclectic music!

 Last week we splurged and ordered 40 pounds of grass-fed, grass-finished Angus beef for the freezer.
 If you recall, I had to do a major freezer clean-out to accommodate the giant beef back ribs I had previously ordered.
 I don’t know how, but we managed to squeeze almost all of the “new” beef in the freezer.
 Needless to say, we’ll be having a little extra red meat this week to eat up what didn’t fit!

-Another fortuitous find was How to Cook Meat, which my sweet husband picked up at the local used book store (shout out to Book Nook).
+Another fortuitous find was How to Cook Meat, which my ever-thoughtful husband picked up at the local used book store (shout out to Book Nook).
 This tome of meat features a comprehensive discussion of all the different cuts from beef, pork, lamb, and veal…and includes the best cooking methods for each cut and many recipes.
 Looking for something different to do with sirloin steaks, I decided to try “Grilled Sirloin Steak High Plains Drifter-Style.”
 This recipe appears to be a homage to cowboys of the Old West – although I doubt they traveled with fresh oregano, cumin, and paprika.

 Unfortunately, after the grill was started a big thunderstorm blew up with heavy rains and wind.
 James bravely manned the grill station holding down the umbrella, with lightening all around and flames shooting out the top of the big green egg.
 [No one was harmed during the production of this blog post.]